 What Causes Ceiling Water Damage?

-Ceiling water damage is caused by an excess amount of water or moisture seeping into the ceiling.
+Ceiling water damage is caused by excess water or moisture seeping into the ceiling.

 While any water source can cause ceiling water damage, the two common issues in modern homes are: